Preprint

 Abstract:

-We extend the celebrated De Giorgi-Nash-Moser theory to a class of nonlocal hypoelliptic equations naturally arising in kinetic theory, which combine a first-order operator with an elliptic one involving fractional derivatives along only part of the coordinates.
-Provided that the nonlocal tail in velocity of weak solutions is just $p$-summable along the drift variables, we prove the first local $L^2$-$L^\infty$ estimate for kinetic integral equations.
-Then, we establish the first strong Harnack inequality under the aforementioned tail summability assumption.
-The latter is in fact naturally implied in literature, e. g., from the usual mass density boundedness (as for the Boltzmann equation without cut-off), and it reveals to be in clear accordance with the very recent counterexample by Kassmann and Weidner (Adv.
+We extend the De Giorgi-Nash-Moser theory to a class of nonlocal hypoelliptic equations arising naturally in kinetic theory, in which a first-order transport operator is coupled with an elliptic nonlocal operator involving fractional derivatives only in part of the variables.
+Under the sole assumption that the nonlocal tail in velocity of weak solutions is $p$-summable along the drift variables, we prove a local $L^2$-$L^\infty$ estimate for kinetic integral equations and a corresponding strong Harnack inequality.
+The tail condition is satisfied in standard kinetic regimes considered in the literature, for instance under the usual boundedness of the mass density in the Boltzmann equation without cut-off, and it is consistent with the recent counterexample by Kassmann and Weidner (Adv.
 Math.
 2025).
+These estimates further lead to a geometric characterization of the Harnack inequality, in the spirit of the seminal work of Aronson and Serrin (ARMA 1967) for the local parabolic counterpart.

 Download: